Daniel Grünauer, M.A. | dramatic advisor, director, producer

 In 2010 he directed the european premiere of the Broadway musical XANADU.
 In the same year his first book EXPLOSION OF MEMORIES - Heiner Müller, a scientific book about the travels of the theater director and playwright Heiner Müller to America, was published.
 Since 2012 he has been a member of the International Heiner Müller association in Berlin.

 From 2010 to 2012 Daniel Grünauer was engaged as a director, dramatic advisor and director of public relations at the newly founded Landestheater Oberpfalz (LTO) where now he sits on the advisory committee.
 In February 2013 the stage version of the successful novel PARADISO by Thomas Klupp saw the light in its world premiere at the LTO.
-In 2012 Daniel Grünauer was invited to join the staff at the Theater Ulm as stage director and chief dramatic advisor.
+In 2012 Daniel Grünauer was invited to join the staff at the Theatre Ulm as stage director and chief dramatic advisor.
 He has also served as a guest lecturer in drama at the Academy of Performing Arts (AdK Ulm).
-From 2017 onwards he works as a dramatic advisor at Theater Konstanz.
+From 2017 to 2019 he worked as head dramaturg at Theatre Konstanz.